ftrackhq/integrations/doc/introduction/overview.rst

 To be able to get the most out of this document, we assume you have basic knowledge of:

- * What ftrack are and what it does.
+ * What ftrack(https://ftrack.com) are and what it does.
- * Python, specifically the ftrack Python API.
+ * :term:`Python`, specifically the ftrack Python API.
  * Source code management, specifically Git.
- * A DCC application, i.e. Maya, Nuke or other Digital Content Creation applications.
+ * :term:`DCC` applications, i.e. Maya, Nuke.
- * ftrack Connect 2 Package, installation - app launch - publish and load.
+ * ftrack :term:`Connect` 2 Package, installation - app launch - publish and load.

 Key design elements and tradeoffs